 The retelling of an incident in Gonzales, Texas in 1901 revolving around a stolen horse, mistaken identity and a killing.
 An unusual story of the all too usual exploitation of the powerless in Texas History.
-Written by

 The film was such important a project to Edward James Olmos that he actually ran it in an L.A. theater free of charge to encourage attendance.
 See more »